Safety Legislation and Obligations

 Guidance materials are designed to elaborate on HOW to satisfy the obligations set down by the legislation.
 Guidance covers a very broad variety of topics such as excavation work, hazard identification & risk assessment, various specific plant & equipment issues etc.

-View the NSW codes of practice
+View the NSW Codes of Practice

 Following regulator guidance is not mandatory; however failure to meet or exceed the guidance may be used in a prosecution as evidence of a failure to satisfy “duty of care” obligations.